-- 400. Since the original duty in the Government of Wales Act 2008 (s.121) as replicated in the Government of Wales Act 2006, Wales has been on a significant journey in promoting sustainable development both within the Welsh Government, and the public, private and third sectors.
-Some of these actions have been highlighted above and the annual reports that the Welsh Government are under a duty to publish provide further detail of this progress. - 401.
-Two types of benefit have been realised: population wide benefits (the sustainability of Wales), and organisational benefits (promotion of sustainable development). - 402.
+- 409. Since the original duty in the Government of Wales Act 2008 (s.121) as replicated in the Government of Wales Act 2006, Wales has been on a significant journey in promoting sustainable development both within the Welsh Government, and the public, private and third sectors.
+Some of these actions have been highlighted above and the annual reports that the Welsh Government are under a duty to publish provide further detail of this progress. - 410.
+Two types of benefit have been realised: population wide benefits (the sustainability of Wales), and organisational benefits (promotion of sustainable development). - 411.
 At the Wales level, improvements in the sustainability of Wales are measured through the Sustainable Development Indicators.
 The Sustainable Development Indicators provide measures of everyday concern including health, housing, jobs, crime, education and our environment.
 In 2013, for the 44 sustainable development indicators, covering 29 key issues 22 have shown clear improvement.
-These include:

-Economic output - both GVA and GVA per head in Wales have increased continually between 1997 and 2011 (with the exception of a brief fall in 2009) to reach their highest level in the presented time series.
-Biodiversity conservation - of the priority species and habitats for which sufficient information was available, the number classed as 'stable or increasing' increased between 2002 and 2008.

-Ecological footprint - the ecological footprint of Wales fell to 4.4% in 2006 compared to 4.7% in the reference year of 2003.
-While this was slightly lower than for the UK in 2006, it was still more than double the average earthshare, being the average amount of global resources available per person.

-- 403. The promotion of sustainable development has been visible through the continued increase in organisations across Wales making a voluntary public commitment to put sustainable development as their central organisation principle.
-As of July 2014, there are over 200 signatories from across the public, private and third sector, who have signed the Sustainable Development Charter. - 404.
-At the organisational level, the benefits of the sustainable development scheme led by Welsh Ministers are not possible to quantify, but it is reasonable to project that the Welsh Government would continue to realise the successes that have been identified in the past 8 years of promoting sustainable development. - 405.
-The effectiveness of the statutory sustainable development scheme has been independently assessed on three occasions, as required by the Government of Wales Act 2006.
-These reviews have recognised both the benefits and opportunities for taking further action to promote sustainable development in Wales.
+These include: - Economic output both GVA and GVA per head in Wales have increased continually between 1997 and 2011 (with the exception of a brief fall in 2009) to reach their highest level in the presented time series. - Biodiversity conservation of the priority species and habitats for which sufficient information was available, the number classed as 'stable or increasing' increased between 2002 and 2008. - Ecological footprint the ecological footprint of Wales fell to 4.4% in 2006 compared to 4.7% in the reference year of 2003.
+While this was slightly lower than for the UK in 2006, it was still more than double the average earthshare, being the average amount of global resources available per person. - 412.
+The promotion of sustainable development has been visible through the continued increase in organisations across Wales making a voluntary public commitment to put sustainable development as their central organisation principle.
+As of July 2014, there are over 200 signatories from across the public, private and third sector, who have signed the Sustainable Development Charter. - 413.
+At the organisational level, the benefits of the sustainable development scheme led by Welsh Ministers are not possible to quantify, but it is reasonable to project that the Welsh Government would continue to realise the successes that have been identified in the past 8 years of promoting sustainable development.